Pyprohly/redditwarp/docs/source/user-guide/comment-trees.rst

-RedditWarp doesn't include any built-in tree traversal methods since there's no one-size-fits-all approach that covers every need, such as stopping at a certain depth, limiting the number of `MoreComments` fetches, processing only leaf node comments, and handling errors when evaluating `MoreComments` callables.
+RedditWarp doesn't include any built-in tree traversal methods since there's no one-size-fits-all approach that covers every need, such as stopping at a certain depth, limiting the number of `MoreComments` fetches, processing only leaf node comments, and handling network errors when evaluating `MoreComments` callables.

 A submission's comment tree can be obtained via